 In our previous article introducing the S.C.A.L.E. model, we noted that the principle of accelerated value is primarily focused on reducing unnecessary friction in the customer experience as a means to improve an important leading process indicator: time to value.
 Shrinking the time it takes for customers to realize value is a universal challenge for SaaS ScaleUps.

-Putting the principle of Accelerated Value into practice can be thought of simply as aligning two constantly moving gears: Value Defined and Value Delivered.
-From our experience in working with ScaleUps, we have come to realize a common issue that must be addressed: too much space between, indicating a value gap in need of closure to avoid loss.
-This is what AWS Sales & Marketing chief Matt Garman was referring to when he said at Amazon’s Re:invent conference that “the biggest obstacle to growth is the failure to understand and align with customer-desired business outcomes.”
+Putting the principle of accelerated value into practice can be thought of simply as aligning two constantly moving gears: value defined and value delivered.
+From our experience working with ScaleUps, we have realized a common issue that must be addressed: too much space between, indicating a value gap in need of closure to avoid loss.
+This is what AWS sales and marketing chief Matt Garman was referring to when he said at Amazon’s re:Invent conference that, “the biggest obstacle to growth is the failure to understand and align with customer-desired business outcomes.”